httptoolkit/react-reverse-portal/README.md

             myProp={"newValue"}     // Optionally, override default values
             myOtherProp={123}       // Or add new props

-            // These props go back to the InPortal, and trigger a component
+            // These props go back to the content of the InPortal, and trigger a
-            // render (but on the same component instance) as if they had
+            // component render (but on the same component instance) as if they
-            // been passed directly.
+            // had been passed to MyExpensiveComponent directly.
         />
     </div>;
 }